1. Introduction

 Stage 1

-Complaints Officer and applicable Service Manager
+Complaints Officer and/or applicable Service Manager

 Decision - 10 working days from receipt of complaint* (Can be extended by a further 10 working days if warranted – complainants will be kept fully apprised of any extensions of time required)